-If you have this feature, the power seat controls are located on the outboard side of the front seat cushions.
+Your vehicle may have this feature.
+The power seat controls are located on the outboard side of the front seat cushions.
+The horizontal control adjusts the seat cushion and the vertical control adjusts the seatback.

-- Move the front of the seat control up or down to adjust the front portion of the cushion. - Move the rear of the seat control up or down to adjust the rear portion of the cushion. - Lift up or push down on the center of the seat control to move the entire seat up or down. - To move the seat forward or rearward, slide the seat control forward or rearward. - To recline the seatback, press the vertical control rearward.
+- Move the front of the seat control up or down to adjust the front portion of the cushion. - Move the rear of the seat control up or down to adjust the rear portion of the cushion.

+- Lift up or push down on the center of the seat control to move the entire seat up or down. - To move the seat forward or rearward, slide the seat control forward or rearward. - To recline the seatback, press the vertical control rearward.
 To raise the seatback, press the vertical control forward.